18. Web-Slinging Adventures

 The VVC carries the AGV up through one of four “show shafts” (Alpha, Bravo, Charlie, or Delta) at the rear of the building until it reaches one of two “Fifth Dimension” scenes.
 There, in a discombobulating, otherworldly, and unexpected moment, the AGV advances out of the VVC, driving itself horizontally toward the front of the building, funneling the four show shafts into a high speed VVC in one of two “drop shafts” (Echo and Foxtrot).

 At the end of the drop sequence, the VVC lowers to the basement, where the AGV backs out, rotates, and aligns with an unloading platform.
-Once guests have stepped off, the empty AGV then backs away and returns itself to the show shaft, rising up to the Boiler Room to collect the next group of riders.
+Once guests have stepped off, the empty AGV then backs away from the unload door, rotates, and reverses itself to the show shaft (all under the feet of guests waiting in the Boiler Room), rising back up to collect the next group of riders.

 B. The Twilight Zone Tower of Terror (Disney California Adventure [2004 – 2017] and Walt Disney Studios Park [2007])